Linux and Unix ps command

 priocntrl — Display or set scheduling parameters of a processes under Solaris.

-pstree — Displays processes in tree format.
+pstree — Display processes in a tree format.

 top — Display a sortable, continually-updated list of processes.